 - Explaining the rules – Tell children to always wait for the crossing guard’s signal before entering the road; if there is no guard, make sure kids know to look left, right, then left again before crossing.

 - Reminding them to be alert – Remind children to be alert at all times when crossing the street – that means no horseplay, and no fiddling with smartphones near or in the roadway.

 - Walking with children – Small children walking together to and from school should have at least one adult chaperone (ideally wearing a brightly colored safety vest).

 - Volunteering – Depending on school policies, parents may be able to volunteer as crossing guards, to ensure someone is looking out for kids crossing the street.

 John R. Colvin, Attorney at Law, has successfully represented injured pedestrians throughout Tennessee and Alabama who have been seriously hurt by negligent drivers.
 For 20 years, he has been helping victims put their lives back on track, and he is ready to help you.
-For advice on how to proceed next, or if you have any questions about this topic, call 1-931-962-1044 or submit this online form.
+For advice on how to proceed next, or if you have any questions about this topic, call 1-931-962-1044 or submit our online form.
 Put his bold approach and client focus to work for you.